Anwar8/Blaze/README.md

 ## Journal
+#### 24 Mar 24
+Completed `Kokkos` lectures needed for Project Prep.
+Entries for 20 through 24 will be added later.
+Busy week, and limited work, but finished all needed reading to the extent that I have nothing left to read, and I have finished all `Kokkos` lectures.
+Most likely no explicit corotational transformation will be implemented as we do not need to nonlinearise a large library.
+Different types of element formulation (total Lagrangian, updated Lagrangian) will be used to corotational formulation not needed as its own thing.
+A bit too complicated to implement right now to be honest.
 #### 19 Mar 24
 Here are my notes on `Kokkos` lecture 6.
 The idea behind mixing `MPI` with `Kokkos` is rather simple: send and receive views as normal, and be very certain to overlap communication and computation. `MPI` can be made aware of GPUs, and can communicate with them.
 Therefore, it is possible to exchange GPU data directly with `MPI`, but need to be careful about how that is done.
 Doing this across different nodes with the `UVMSpace` will destroy performance.
 The exchange of data via `MPI` can be done via subviews or views if you are sending the entire data, but one must be careful that only contiguous layouts could be sent so do not send `LayoutStride` data without first creating an appropriate `MPI` datatype.
 When overlapping communication and computation, be sure that the compute kernel does not touch the data of the communication kernel.
 They have an exercise for "packing and unpacking" which is a concept, to be honest, that I did not understand.
 There is also an exercise about overlapping computation and communication where a 3D heat conduction problem is solved.
 It involves some information about exchanging boundaries and I believe it is going to be quite a useful exercise for me.
 A final very important consideration is resource affinity when using `Kokkos`+`MPI`.
 They recommend not over-subscribing the CPU cores by requesting more than physically available knowing that when mixing with `MPI`, each `MPI` rank will have some `OpenMP` or `Devices` associated with it using the bind command.
 There are ways to set these numbers but were not updated in the slides uploaded.
 There is also a way for telling `Kokkos` how many devices there are by using a flag or a system variable.